ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzureNotebook/README.md

 # Clone Azure Notebook

 The following button will take you to the hosted Azure notebook project.
-From there you can click 'Clone' to cloen the project into your own Azure Notebook account.
+From there you can click 'Clone' to clone the project into your own Azure Notebook account.

 [![Azure Notebooks](https://notebooks.azure.com/launch.svg)](https://notebooks.azure.com/anon-cbd95a/projects/load-azure-blob-to-azure-synap)

 ## This notebook documents the URLs and sample code to access the COVID-19 data published by Definitive Health Care and how it can be loaded into Azure Synapse or Azure SQL DB

-URL of the curated data
+URL's of the curated data

 CSV: https://covidtrackingdefinitive.blob.core.windows.net/public/curated/covid-19/covid_tracking/latest/covid_tracking.csv?sv=2019-12-12&ss=bfqt&srt=sco&sp=rwdlacupx&se=2025-07-27T20:27:49Z&st=2020-07-27T12:27:49Z&spr=https&sig=%2ForvhRm%2BPnVJRLiocMHayJxTDozY1iCEwtBMtCEI60w%3D